top of page

 Curried chickpeas or Chole - Indian curry series 3

-In this third installment, we are talking the very famous chole or chickpea curry.
-This dish is supposed to have originated is Punjab, but is known throughout Northern India in numerous versions.
-Each region uses a specific blend of spices, uses different types of chickpeas, from the regular to small dried black, green or even fresh chickpeas.
-This dish has moved from the table to small street stands where is is served with a large puffed and fried bhatoora or puri as a snack.
+In this third instalment, we discuss the famous chole or chickpea curry.
+This dish is supposed to have originated in Punjab but is known throughout Northern India in numerous versions.
+Each region uses a specific blend of spices and different types of chickpeas, from regular to small dried black, green, or even fresh chickpeas.
+This dish has moved from the table to small street stands, where it is served with a large puffed and fried bhatoora or puri as a snack.

-I have numerous recipes for this dish, but this is my favorite.
-Well balanced with spices and made with the small Indian black chickpeas, this dish is worth the long list of ingredients and many steps.
+I have numerous recipes for this dish, but this is my favourite.
+Well-balanced with spices and made with small Indian black chickpeas, this dish is worth the long list of ingredients and many steps.
 I have used dried black chickpeas in this recipe, they have an earthy flavor, and are available at any Indian grocery store or online.
 However, you can substitute dried green chickpeas, regular dried chickpeas or fresh chickpeas.
-I also like to use dried chickpeas, or any dried lentil for that matter, I can control how much I cook them, leaving them with the perfect bite, not mushy like the ones out of a can.
+I also like to use dried chickpeas, or any dried lentil for that matter; I can control how much I cook them, leaving them with the perfect bite, not mushy like the ones out of a can.

-It is from my favorite Indian cookbook, one that is a go to for any vegetarian recipe and a must for any cook who likes Indian vegetarian food.
+It is from my favourite Indian cookbook, a go-to for any vegetarian recipe, and a must for any cook who likes Indian vegetarian food.

 Ingredients: